t9md/vim-transform/README.md

 ## I don't need filetype spefic function, want to controll in one place.

-You can.
-If you disable default handler and didn't define filtype specific handler, all transform request fall into `_` handler.
+You can, if you disable default handler and didn't define filtype specific handler, all transform request fall into `_` handler.

 ```vim
 let g:transform = {}